WE HELP UK AND OVERSEAS CLIENTS BUY PROPERTY IN THE UK

 Our Clients – UK Residents

 Many UK residents living in the south or in London are now considering low cost houses for investment and long term pension type income.
 Prices in London and the South are very high and % rental yields much lower.
-The same property which we sell for £60,000 here near Manchester is over £300,000 in the South.
+The same property which we sell for £60,000 here in the North West or the North East is over £300,000 in the South.
 In the past London has done very well in capital growth – however this is less likely to be the case going forward and the risks of buying here are now higher.
 Our clients from the UK also like our “hand-off” system where we work differently to normal Estate Agents and Letting Agents and provide a much more comprehensive service looking after all aspects of the purchase and the subsequent long term management with a Guaranteed Rent System.
 Our UK clients are mainly either busy professionals working in or near London or those that have retired or coming up to retirement.

 Beware of Student Room Investments

 These are single rooms within student flats and sold as leased investment units.
 The properties are built by builders and developers, marketed and sold by sales companies and managed by different student management companies.
 The rooms can only be rented out by the management company – you cannot use them or rent them out yourself.
 They can only be re-sold to another investor who agrees for them to be continued to be used as student-only accommodation.